 Mission Statement -

-Mount Saint Mary Academy, a private Catholic elementary school sponsored by the Sisters of Mercy, furthers the mission of Catherine McAuley.
+Mount Saint Mary Academy, the oldest private Catholic school in New Hampshire, founded in 1858, educates in the tradition of the Sisters of Mercy and furthers the mission of Jesus Christ.
 Mount Saint Mary Academy is committed to academic excellence and the Gospel values of peace and justice.
-Our school instills in its students leadership skills and promotes the values of compassion and reverence for the community and environment.
+Our school instills in its student's leadership skills and promotes the values of compassion and reverence for the community and the environment.

 History of Mount Saint Mary Academy